Headline statement A.1.7 of the IPCC AR6 report on the physical science basis of climate change. (August 9, 2021)

 In its "State of the climate 2022" report (Figure 6) released April 21, 2023, the World Meteorological Organization (WMO) used satellite data of sea surface height to show that over the 1993-2002 period, global mean sea-level was rising at a rate of 2.3 mm/year.
 This accelerated to 3.3 mm/year over the 2003-2012 period, and then to 4.6 mm/year over the 2013-2022 period.
 This is mostly due to ocean thermal expansion and accelerated melting of the Greenland and Antarctica ice sheets.

-I use cookies to find out which pages are most popular.
-This helps improve my website.
+I use cookies to find out which pages are most popular on my website.
+User data are not saved or sold.

 J'utilise des cookies pour savoir quelles pages sont les plus populaires.
-Cela permet d'améliorer mon site Web.
+Les données des utilisateurs ne sont pas sauvegardées ou vendues.

 Utilizo cookies para averiguar qué páginas son las más populares.
-Esto ayuda a mejorar mi sitio web.
+Los datos del usuario no se guardan ni se venden.